ringcentral/ringcentral-extensible/README.md

 const rc = new RingCentral(restOptions, wsgOptions);
 ```

-The you can set the default transport protocol to `wss`:
+Then you can set the default transport protocol to `wss`:

 ```ts
 rc.defaults.transport = 'wss';
 ```

-The transport protocol can also be specified when making an API call:
+Transport protocol can also be specified when making an API call:

 ```ts
 const extInfo = await rc